Center For Certification and Teacher Quality

 Why Students Choose Us

-In the College of Education and Human Development, our faculty members are experienced former K-12 teachers who espouse to the conceptual framework of preparing instructional leaders, continuous assessors, astute technologists, advocates for diversity and collaboration, and reflective practitioners.
-Students choose us because we offer a high quality teacher preparation program, affordable tuition and flexible class times that meet the need of the working adult.
+In the College of Education and Human Development, our faculty members are experienced former K-12 teachers who espouse the conceptual framework of preparing instructional leaders, continuous assessors, astute technologists, advocates for diversity and collaboration, and reflective practitioners.
+Students choose us because we offer a high-quality teacher preparation program, affordable tuition, and flexible class times that meet the need of the working adult.

 Secondary Education Content Areas

 Admissions decisions are based on a review of past academic and professional performance.
 The minimum qualifications to be admitted into Southern University’s Certification-Only Program include the following:

 - Bachelor’s degree with an undergraduate GPA of 2.5 or better on a 4.0 scale.